-Тор oics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 13.
-GEOLOGY AND SOILS - Would the project: a) Expose people or structures to potential substar adverse effects, including the risk of loss, injury death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Prio Earthquake Fault Zoning Map issued by the State Geologist for the area or based on oth substantial evidence of a known fault?
-(Re Division of Mines and Geology Special Publication 42.) ne ner ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? iv) Landslides? \boxtimes b) Result in substantial soil erosion or the loss of topsoil? c) Be located on geologic unit or soil that is unstable that would become unstable as a result of the prand potentially result in on- or off-site landslide lateral spreading, subsidence, liquefaction, or collapse? roject, d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code, creasubstantial risks to life or property? ating e) Have soils incapable of adequately supporting to use of septic tanks or alternative wastewater disposal systems where sewers are not available the disposal of wastewater? f) Change substantially the topography or any un geologic or physical features of the site? ique g) Directly or indirectly destroy a unique paleontological resource or site or unique geolo feature? gic
+Тор ics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 13.
+DLOGY AND SOILS - Ild the project: a) adve ose people or structures to potential substantial erse effects, including the risk of loss, injury, or h involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+(Refer to Division of Mines and Geology Special Publication 42.) ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b) Resı tops It in substantial soil erosion or the loss of oil? $\boxtimes$ c) that and later ocated on geologic unit or soil that is unstable, or would become unstable as a result of the project, potentially result in on- or off-site landslide, ral spreading, subsidence, liquefaction, or apse? d) Tabl ocated on expansive soil, as defined in le 18-1-B of the Uniform Building Code, creating stantial risks to life or property? $\boxtimes$ □ e) use ( disp e soils incapable of adequately supporting the of septic tanks or alternative wastewater osal systems where sewers are not available for disposal of wastewater? f) nge substantially the topography or any unique ogic or physical features of the site? $\boxtimes$ g) Dire ontological resource or site or unique geologic